What's exported

 Do not manually edit exported components

 DevLink auto-generates exported components.
-Any manual edits will be overwritten during the next sync and your changes will be lost.
+Any manual edits will be overwritten during the next export and your changes will be lost.

 Styles

-When you export with DevLink, you also get a global stylesheet that makes your React app render Webflow components consistently with what you designed.
-This stylesheet normalizes browser defaults, provides Webflowβs core utility classes, and sets responsive breakpoints so exported components look and work like they do in Webflow.
+When you export with DevLink, you also get a set of CSS files that make your React app render Webflow components consistently with what you designed.
+These stylesheets normalize browser defaults, provide Webflow’s core utility classes, and set responsive breakpoints so exported components look and work like they do in Webflow.

 Here are some details about these styles: